 Here you will be prompted to select the CRM to extract data.
 Select Salesforce and then choose the Salesforce property to map to your personalization field.
 For example, I will map the Name property to the name field and the Email property to the email field:

-Once the property is selected, it is recommended to add a lead Id from your Salesforce database in order to test that the property is successfully configured.
+Once the property is selected, it is recommended to add a lead Id from your Salesforce database to test that the property is successfully configured.
 Follow this article to learn more about how to extract the lead Id from Salesforce.

 When the lead Id is added you will be able to see the property value appear in the field below: